top of page

-Secondly, you don't need a general anaesthetic.
-As someone who's had three of these, it's a relief not to have to go through another.
+Secondly, you won't need a general anaesthetic.
+If you've had one of these, it may be a relief not to have to go through another.

 I'll explain what happens...

-An endoscopy for coeliac disease basically involves having a camera that goes down your throat so a gastroenterologist can look at your small intestine and take a sample for biopsy.
+An endoscopy for coeliac disease involves having a camera that goes down your throat or nose so a gastroenterologist can look at your small intestine and take a sample for biopsy.

 Whilst doing this, the endoscope may gently blow air so it's easier for the specialist to see what they're doing.